mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

           buying groceries, I went to Planet Organic and As Nature Intended to understand what were the pain points of customers during their shopping process.
 Both shops were near Liverpool Street Station – where YoShelf is also located.
-I conducted some Contextual Inquiry observations and interviews with customers and staff to collect some feedback that could help with my research.
+I conducted Contextual Inquiry observations and interviews with customers and staff to collect feedback that could help with my research.